 - Q: Do you charge admission?

 - A: All funds we collect are used for the care of the animals, therefore, we appreciate a donation to the DSC when you come to visit.
 We suggest the following: Adults - $10, Students, Seniors & Children - $5.

 - Q: Do you require advance notice for visits from larger groups?

 - A: YES, it is very important for larger groups to give advance notice of their visit.
-For parties of 10 or more planning to attend on one of our Open Days (May through October, Sundays and Wednesdays, 10am - 3pm), please call the day before your visit.
+For parties of 10 or more planning to attend on one of our Open Days (May through October on Sundays and Wednesdays in July and August only, 10am - 3pm), please call the day before your visit.
 If you would like to schedule a group tour on a different day, please call for more information.

 - Q: Will I be able to explore the barnyard and paddock areas?

 - A: We invite you to walk down the lane (from the parking area) into the barn and barnyard areas, and to stay as long as you wish.
 DSC Staff and Volunteers will be on hand to cheerfully tell you about our work and to answer any questions.